 - Layout - Choose between a table or grid view.
 I recommend the table view if you have lots of documents and your users will want to be able to filter them as well as search.
 Use the grid view for smaller document libraries where you want to make each document more prominent.

 - Folders - Tick this to automatically structure the document library into folders, instead of as a single list.
 There will be one folder for each document library category.

 - Columns - Choose which columns to include in your document library.
-There's a huge range of possible columns to choose from, including document name, description, file size, file type, published date, modified date, and download link.
+There's a huge range of possible columns to choose from, including the document name, description, file size, file type, published date, modified date, and download link.
 You can rename the columns.

-- Link style - Decide whether the 'link' column displays a download button, text link or file type icon.
+- Link style - Decide whether the 'link' column displays a download button, text link, or file type icon.

 - Link text - Change the word 'Download' to anything you like, such as 'View' or 'Read Online'.

 - Clickable columns - These link to an individual page for each document.
 If you don't want a page for each document, then set this option to 'none'.